-The Pipeline proposal[17] aims to combine the benefits of these two styles without the challenges each method faces.
+The pipeline proposal aims to combine the benefits of these two styles without all the challenges each method faces.

-The main benefit of the proposal is to allow for a similar style to chaining when chaining has not been specifically designed to be applicable.
-The essential idea is to use syntactic sugar to change the writing order of the calls without influencing the API of the functions.
-Doing so will allow each call to come in the direction of left to right, while still maintaining the modularity of deeply nested function calls.
+The main benefit of pipeline is to allow for a similar style to chaining when chaining has not been specifically designed to be applicable.
+The idea uses syntactic sugar to change the order of writing the calls without influencing the API of the functions.
+Doing this allows each call to come in the direction of left to right, while still maintaining the modularity of deeply nested function calls.

-The proposal introduces a pipe operator, which takes the result of an expression on the left, and pipes it into an expression on the right.
+The way the pipeline proposal aims to solve this is to introduce a pipe operator, which takes the result of an expression on the left, and pipes it into an expression on the right.
 The location of where the result is piped to is where the topic token is located.
-All the specifics of the exact token used as a topic token and exactly what operator will be used as the pipe operator might be subject to change, and is currently under discussion [6].
+All the specifics of the exact token used as a topic token and exactly what operator will be used as the pipe operator might be subject to change.